One-Stop Wizard to Copy Boot Drive to New Drive or SSD(Bootable)

 We strongly recommend you use powerful cloning software - AOMEI Backupper Professional.
 Learn more >>

-1. Get a new HDD or SSD twice or three times bigger than the old boot drive.
+Ideally, a new hard drive should be twice or three times larger than the old one unless your computer is a desktop with two or more slots.
 Otherwise, your disk may fill up quickly or fail to significantly improve performance.
-Worse, the cloned drive will be unbootable due to missing system files, hidden system reserved partition, or EFI partition.
+Worse, the cloned drive won't boot due to missing boot partition or system files.

-3. Install new HDD or SSD.
+To be sure the cloning process goes smoothly, you need to connect both the old disk and the new HDD or SSD.
 If your computer has two slots, just slide your drive into the slot and screw it tightly.
-If your computer only has one slot, you need to connect your new HDD or SSD using a cable, adapter, or by putting it into a disk enclosure first.
-Then, connect the other side of the cable/adapter/enclosure to your computer via a USB port.
+If your computer only has one slot, connect your new HDD or SSD using an adapter, or put it into a disk enclosure and then connect the other side to your computer via a USB port.

 InitializeTheDisk

-Please keep your new disk with the same disk partition style as the old one to avoid “the cloned drive not bootable after cloning” issue.
-To check the partition style of your current boot drive, go to Disk Management, right-click the boot drive, select Properties -> Volumes and see the information after Partition style.
+⚠️Please keep your new disk with the same disk partition style as the old one to avoid the “cloned drive won't boot” issue.
+To check the partition style of your old drive, go to Disk Management, right-click it and select Properties -> Volumes.
+Then, you will see the disk artition style.

 AOMEI Backupper